Friday, September 7, 2012

 Please write to the Governor of Arizona voicing your opposition to SB1070 and if you are in a band, BOYCOTT ARIZONA.

-: would you have played South Africa during apartheid?
+To people who have a problem with that: would you have played South Africa during apartheid?
 A boycott is an act of solidarity with people who are oppressed.
 Being in a punk band does not make you above solidarity.
 Think about it.
 I hate how punks think they are immune or somehow "outside" of the power structure.
 And let's not get into a thing about how it's ok to eat dumpster-dived grapes or pizza from that anti-abortion chain.
 That's not the same as what we are talking about here and you know it.
 Or you should know it.
 To all the punks who live in Arizona, SOLIDARITY !!!!
 Sorry but you're gonna have to jump a train across state lines to see shows for awhile.

-, here's what Chuck D and his wife Dr. Gaye Theresa Johnson have to say about SB1070:
+From a recent Threadbared post, here's what Chuck D and his wife Dr. Gaye Theresa Johnson have to say about SB1070:

 Jan Brewer’s decision to sign the Arizona immigration bill into law is racist, deceitful, and reflects some of the most mean-spirited politics against immigrants that the country has ever seen.
 The power that this law gives to police, to detain people that they suspect to be undocumented, brings racial profiling to a new low.
 Brewer’s actions and those of Joe Arpaio, Russell Pearce, the Arizona State Senate are despicable, inexcusable, and endorse the all-out hate campaign that Joe Arpaio, Russell Pearce, and others have perpetrated upon immigrants for years.
 The people of Arizona who voted for this bill, as well as those who crafted it, demonstrate no regard for the humanity or contributions of Latino people.
 And for all of those who have chosen not to speak up, shame on you for silently endorsing this legislated hate.